« Memories of Garner and Concan State Parks | Main | Pampered Pooches and Coddled Cats »

 • O - Versailles

 "Bo and I have been blessed to travel to a lot of different countries over the last 17 years.
 What a joy to see so many of the beautiful places in this world."
 Click on this title to see the places in the world that Gladys Payne Bohac has been privileged to visit.
 Once inside the album, click on each thumbnail for an enlarged view and the accompanying narrative.
-(To leave a comment, go to the general "Photo Album" post that is linked in the right sidebar in the "Biographies and Less Active Posts" section.)

-"Holiday Expressions" by Charlotte and Gladys
+"Holiday Expressions", Charlotte and Gladys (2007)

 • "Razzle Dazzle Red"